pyfisch/rfcs/text/0000-crate-name-transfer.md

 discretion of the Responsible Party.
 Let's debate the list only after deciding that there should be a list.

-### Alternative: require quorum greater than one
+### Alternative: Single person responsible party

-This eRFC allows for there to be multiple Responsible Parties as designated by the libs team and moderation team, but I believe that a single one is sufficient for attempting this experiment.

-Arguments in favor of designating more than one person:

-- Avoid conflict of interest when the Responsible Party theirself wants to request a crate.
-- Reduce perception that a request has been denied because of personal grievance with the requester, or other social factor.
-- Reduce perception that a request has been granted because of personal acquaintance with the requester, or other social factor.
-- Achieve more continuous coverage when the person needs time off.
-- Reduce the possibility of simply overlooking some important factor.
-- Ease a high-pressure high-burnout role.

-I believe it is a totally reasonable instinct to want to distribute the responsibility across multiple people.
-A small team would constitute negligible overhead in most cases while proving valuable in borderline ones.

-However, I believe we should allow the experiment to proceed with just one Responsible Party.
-The experiment has been structured such that they are incentivized to be as cautious and conservative as possible.
-I believe that accountability to the Rust teams (any of which could terminate the experiment at any time) provides sufficient mitigation even with only one person responsible.

-The libs team and moderation team can designate additional people as they perceive it to be necessary.
+An earlier version of this RFC proposed that one person is sufficient to handle crates.io crate name transfers.

+Arguments to proceed with one person and not a team:

+- The responsible party is encouraged by the design of the experiment to be as cautious and conservative as possible.
+- A new team adds overhead to the decision-making process.
+- There may not be enough volunteers to form a team.
-The Responsible Party may always seek the advice of Rust team members in borderline cases without there being an official second designee.
+- The Responsible Party may always seek the advice of Rust team members in borderline cases without there being an official second designee.

 # Prior art